/ HIGH SCHOOL STAFF

 I graduated from Calvin College with a B.A. and K-12 teaching certificate in Spanish.
 After graduating I taught Spanish and English

 at Holland Christian High School for six years.
 Then I moved to Madrid, Spain for two years where I earned my master’s degree and worked as a bilingual teacher’s aide.
 When I returned to Holland Christian, I taught K-8 Spanish for four years, and now I am teaching at the high school again.
-I am currently earning my certification to teach ESL.
+Most recently, I have earned my ESL certification, allowing me to teach our English language learners.

 I am married to my husband, Guillermo, whom I met while living in Spain.
-We have a toddler daughter, Lorena.
+We have two young daughters, Lorena and Jayda.
+Aside from playing with our girls, we spend our time exploring new places, trying new food, and meeting new people!
+We also enjoy hosting international students during the school year.
 We attend Engedi Church.
-Aside from playing with Lorena, we spend our time exploring new places, trying new food, and meeting new people!
-We have hosted three international students that went to Holland Christian.

-God’s beauty and intelligence is so evident in the intricacies of language!
+I love teaching languages because God’s beauty and intelligence is so evident in its intricacies!
 He gives us language to live in community and discover the personal narratives that He has given to each person.
 What a gift!
 Just as I get to know my students, I teach them language so that they may get to know others, demonstrating Christ’s love.

 I do my best to love and respect each student, model Christ, and pray with and for each student.
 I value being a part of the Holland Christian community and knowing that I, too, am being prayed for.